 The bass is cool.
 I also like the development of the pre-chorus.

-I sang it for a long time, but aren’t both this song and this arrangemenent really good?
+I sang it after a long time, but aren’t both this song and this arrangemenent really good?
 I thought this while singing.

 It was especially fun to record while thinking about how to sing the first verses~